Nasi Manu

 Tavake Lecanus Liukanasi Manu (born 15 August 1988) is a retired New Zealand rugby union player.
 He played in the number 8 and occasionally flanker position for Mitre 10 Cup side, Otago.
 Manu also represented Tonga at international level.

 Playing career

 School boy rugby

 While at Christchurch Boys' High School, Manu appeared alongside All Blacks Matt Todd, Colin Slade and Owen Franks as well as former Crusader Tim Bateman.

 Provincial Rugby

 Manu made his debut for Canterbury in the 2007 Air New Zealand Cup scoring a try on his debut against Counties Manukau at Mt.
 Smart Stadium in Auckland.

 After missing the start of the 2010 ITM Cup with a knee injury, Manu was in excellent form through the latter part of the season, culminating in strong performances in the semi-final and final as Canterbury won the ITM Cup.

 In the 2011 ITM Cup, Manu started every match as Canterbury won the title for the fourth consecutive season.
-From 2020 Mitre 10 Cup season, he named for Otago squad.
+From 2020 Mitre 10 Cup season, he was named for Otago squad.